sourcebroker/imageopt/README.rst

 - If you enable more than one image type optimization provider then all of them will be executed and the best optimized image is choosen as result.
 All other results are stored in database so you can build results statistics later.

-- Own providers can be registered with page TSconfig or
+- Own providers can be registered with page TSconfig.

 - Providers can have more than one executors and executors can be chained.
 So for example you create provider that consist of two chained executors: first executor will optimize jpg and the second executor will make the jpg image